Welcome

 ~~strikethrough~~

 Use italics for the scientific name of a plant (Mangifera indica), for the title of a book or journal, and for foreign-language words on first use.
-Use bold sparingly — it is loud and quickly becomes noise if used in every paragraph.
+Use bold sparingly; it loses its force quickly if overused.

 3.4 Popovers (Entity Information Boxes)